MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-device-interfaces.md

 }
 ```

-When an user-mode application sends requests to a handle opened on a device interface with a reference string, your client driver receives the I/O requests.
+When a user-mode application sends requests to a handle opened on a device interface with a reference string, your client driver receives the I/O requests.
 You can use [WDF queue objects](../wdf/framework-queue-objects.md) to handle the incoming I/O requests.
-If your device interface does not have a reference string, all the requests will be intercepted by NDIS.
+If you do not provide a reference string, NDIS intercepts I/O requests sent to the device interface.

 For more info, see [Using WDF Device Interfaces](../wdf/using-device-interfaces.md).